Yangon General Hospital: World War II

-During the Japanese Occupation, the Imperial Japanese Army occupied the buildings and reserved them for Japanese personnel; the General Hospital had to temporarily relocate to the former Diocesan Girls’ School on Signal Pagoda Road.
+During the Japanese Occupation of Burma, the Imperial Japanese Army occupied the buildings and reserved them for Japanese personnel; the General Hospital had to temporarily relocate to the former Diocesan Girls' School on Signal Pagoda Road.

 After World War II

-After World War II, the hospital underwent renovations and had a capacity of 546 beds.
+After World War II, the hospital was renovated and had a capacity of 546 beds.
 In 1964, new specialist wards were added, and the capacity was increased to 1500 beds.

 The building was a major massacre site during the 8888 Uprising, in which injured patients, assumed to have taken part in the anti-government protests, were killed by the Tatmadaw.
 The hospital is closed to tourists.
 The hospital was also the site of Aung San Suu Kyi's first public speech, on 24 August 1988.
 The hospital was listed on the Yangon City Heritage List in 2017.

 Services and specialties provided

-The hospital has around 2000 staff.
-As of July 2018, the hospital has 2000 beds and generally treats 1800 inpatients and between 800 and 1200 outpatients a day.
+The hospital has around 2,000 staff.
+As of July 2018, the hospital has 2,000 beds and generally treats 1,800 inpatients and between 800 and 1,200 outpatients a day.

-Although public health care is nominally free, patients do have to pay for some medicine that is not provided by the Ministry of Health.
+Although public healthcare is nominally free, patients do have to pay for some medicine that is not provided by the Ministry of Health.